mark-watson/Clojure-AI-Book/manuscript/openai.md

         "max_tokens": 22}'
 ~~~~~~~~

 Here the API token "sa-hdffds7&dhdhsdgffd" on line 4 is made up - that is not my API token.
-All of the OpenAPIs expect JSON data with query parameters.
+All of the OpenAI APIs expect JSON data with query parameters.
 To use the completion API, we set values for **prompt** and **max_tokens**.
 The value of **max_tokens** is the requested number of returns words or tokens.
 We will look at several examples later.

 In the file **src/openai_api/core.clj** we start with a helper function **openai-helper** that takes a string with the OpenAI API call arguments encoded as a **curl** command, calls the service, and then extracts the results from the returned JSON data: